akashpetkar123/Volpay/README.md

 Various interfaces call happens for inward and outward.
 Also some checks for payments happens such as STP and Non-STP.
 Interfaces calls are AccountLookup, CustomerEnquiry, CPD(Credit Party Derivation), DPD(Debit Party Derivation), FeeandCharge, FXCheck, AccountPostings etc.

-As I was working on the project CBD, so some functionalities I have developed for this.A
+As I was working on the project CBD, so some functionalities I have developed for this.